CasalettoJ/libra-node-grpc/README.md

 ## Sources

-references from https://github.com/bonustrack/libra-grpc for basic npm grpc/protobuf handling and guidance on how to use admission control and https://github.com/phlip9/libra_example for some bash scripting references.
+references from https://github.com/bonustrack/libra-grpc for basic npm grpc/protobuf handling and guidance on how to use admission control and https://github.com/phlip9/libra_example for some bash scripting references. https://auth0.com/blog/node-js-and-express-tutorial-building-and-securing-restful-apis/#Building-and-Securing-RESTful-APIs for express / RESTful information and code snippets.

 ## Instructions